eric5412/Churn-Status-Prediction/README.md

 <br>

 ## Final Model and Predictions:
-The model that had the highest Recall value was the Naive Bayes classifier, and it will be used to make customer churn predictions.
+The model that had the highest Recall value was the AdaBoost classifier, and it will be used to make customer churn predictions.

 <br>